-Psychology of Women

-Cross-cultural study of the definition, trends, and issues of the psychological status of women by examining and evaluating theories of psychology, as well as operative forces behind women's role in society.
+Psychology of Women Cross-cultural study of the definition, trends, and issues of the psychological status of women by examining and evaluating theories of psychology, as well as operative forces behind women's role in society.
 Three lecture.

-Developmental Psychology

-Life span development, including the

-scientific study of normal physiological,

-emotional, cognitive, and social

-development from conception until
+Developmental Psychology Life span development, including the scientific study of normal physiological, emotional, cognitive, and social development and the factors that influence this development, from conception until death.

-death.
 Three lecture.
+PSY 241